 What would happen if bees ceased to exist?

 This might sound like a far-fetched dystopian novel, but it's actually a feasible and unfortunate possibility.
-All across the world, bees are disappearing.
+All across the world, wild bees are disappearing.
 There are several causes for this, including global warming, pesticide use, and habitat loss.
 Together, these factors have contributed to what's known as Colony Collapse Disorder.
 Although one single colony can house an estimated 60,000 bees, U.S. beekeepers now estimate that nearly one-third of all honeybee colonies across the nation have vanished.

 "So what?" some people might say to themselves.
 "That means there are fewer bees to bother me during the summertime!"
 But the reality is that the rapidly dwindling bee population spells disaster for humankind.

 Don't bee-lieve us?
-More than one-third of all crop production in the United States requires pollination.
+More than one-third of all food crop production in the United States requires pollination.
 That third encompasses upwards of 90 different types of crops, including all kinds of fruits, vegetables, and nuts.
 Bees are our nation's primary pollinators, responsible for increasing fruit and vegetable harvest yields by up to 71% and adding at least $15 billion a year to our economy.

 But what does all of that mean for you?
 Among other things, it means that without bees, you would never be able to enjoy many of your absolute favorite foods.
 Consider the following delectables that will no longer be readily available without these important pollinators.